 All you need to do is arrange your life so you can get 30 to 60 minutes a day of exercise.
 You can join a gym if you like, or buy a few weights and a bench and start working out at your home.
 Where you train is not important, but doing it is.
 Let’s do this together.

-What are you doing to ensure your health as you are getting older?
-Tell me in the comments below.
+What are you doing to ensure your health as you get older?
+Please tell me in the comments below!